Accenture/AIR/README.md

 ## Quick install instructions using Docker
 - Clone this repo
-- Either start docker CPU environment by running: `bash keras-retinanet-env.sh`
+- Either start docker CPU environment by running: `bash start-air-cpu-env.sh docker`
-- Or start docker GPU environment by running: `bash keras-retinanet-gpu-env.sh`
+- Or start docker GPU environment by running: `bash start-air-gpu-env.sh docker`
 - Inside docker container, build the AIR project by running: `python setup.py build_ext --inplace`

 ## Quick install instructions using Singularity
 - Clone this repo
 - You might wanna specify your `SINGULARITY_CACHEDIR` env variable prior to installation, if so edit the shell scripts used in the next steps
-- Either start docker CPU environment by running: `bash keras-retinanet-env.sh singularity`
+- Either start docker CPU environment by running: `bash start-air-cpu-env.sh singularity`
-- Or start docker GPU environment by running: `bash keras-retinanet-gpu-env.sh singularity`
+- Or start docker GPU environment by running: `bash start-air-gpu-env.sh singularity`
 - Go to mounted directory by typing `cd AIR`
 - Build the AIR project by running: `python setup.py build_ext --inplace`